g4m817/llm-attention-head-instability/README.md

 ## 9. Limitations
 - This is likely a statistical representaiton of the **distraction effect**, (Hung et al), without important head analysis or needing to re-tune on new system instructions.
 - **Model-specific calibration** (windows/thresholds).
-- Analyzing windows/thresholds is not perfect, there is some manual tuning required, the windows seem good but the threshold does not (e.g., 0.09 analyzed threshold for FPR 2% - 0.11 in AdvBench produces 2.88% FPR).
-This requires more investigation across various datasets.
 - Only 2 model families tested so far.
 - Std across heads on system-share is one design; other coordination measures (e.g., pairwise correlations, KL) may be better.